 🚇 The nearest station is London Bridge Station.

 What we love so much about London is its endearing old-meets-new charm.
-And there’s just something about that combination of antiquated buildings and the fresh, full-of-life aura of blossoming flowers.
+And there’s just something about that combination of antiquated buildings and the fresh, full-of-life aura of blossoming flowers that makes us oh so happy.
 Wouldn’t you agree?

 📍 Southwark Cathedral, London Bridge, SE1 9DA, near Borough Market.